mghotbi/Rhizosphere-Nitrogen-Fate/README.md

 Abstract

-The interplay between plant genotype and nutrient management influences rhizodeposition, modulating the rhizosphere-microbiome and microbe-mediated functions.
-Substituting mineral nitrogen (N) with an N-fixing inoculant reduces reliance on N fertilizer and mitigates environmental detriments while supplying N to crops.
-We explored how teosinte-maize near-isogenic lines (NIL 1 and NIL 2) with the biological nitrification inhibition (BNI) phenotype respond to management strategies, including mineral N input (0 and 67 kg ha-1) with and without an N-fixing inoculant.
-Using 16S rRNA, ITS2 amplicon sequencing, nitrification rate measurements, and assessments of maize N uptake, partitioning, and yield, we aimed to compare rhizosphere N retention efficiency between BNI-NILs and B73 inbred maize (lacking BNI).
-The nitrification rate in maize rhizosphere was interactively mediated by genotype and management strategies.
-Elevated N levels triggered BNI capacity in NILs, potentially by rhizosphere priming, competent microbes’ recruitment, and microbial association dysbiosis.
-Despite NIL 2 having higher N content (72.3 kg ha⁻¹) than NIL 1 (65.0 kg ha⁻¹) and NIL 1 having higher grain N (8.4%) than NIL 2 (7.8%), similar nitrification rates in their rhizosphere suggest their diverse N retention strategies.
-NIL 2's superior N uptake, with Archangium and Trichoderma as its keystone taxa, elevated among-module-connectivity in response to high N, can imply broad niche compliance and potential metabolic synergy in its rhizosphere.
-NILs can preserve rhizosphere N by reducing nitrification, increasing N uptake and use efficiency, and reshaping microbial associations.
-Yet, their efficacy fluctuated with management across growth stages, underscoring the necessity of genotype-specific approaches for successful BNI integration at the environmental scale.
+The interplay between plant genotype and nutrient management affects rhizodeposition, which in turn affects the rhizosphere-microbiome and microbe-mediated functions.
+Substituting mineral nitrogen (N) with an N-fixing inoculant reduces reliance on N fertilizer while supplying N to crops.
+We assessed the efficacy of integrating teosinte-maize near-isogenic lines (NIL 1 and NIL 2) with the biological nitrification inhibition (BNI) phenotype into management.
+This involved synthesizing insights from amplicon sequencing data and evaluating nitrification rates and maize N use efficiency.
+Management strategies included mineral N inputs (0 and 67 kg ha⁻¹) with and without an N-fixing inoculant.
+Nitrification rate in the maize rhizosphere was interactively mediated by genotype and management strategy across plant development stages (p= 0.01).
+The nitrification rate was decoupled from the nitrifiers' population size.
+The increase in N level, irrespective of resources, triggered the BNI capacity of NILs, facilitated by rhizosphere priming, the recruitment of competent microbes, and shifts in microbial associations.
+Despite NIL 2 having higher N content (72.3 kg ha⁻¹) compared to NIL 1 (65.0 kg ha⁻¹), similar nitrification rates in their rhizosphere suggest diverse N retention strategies.
+The superior N uptake of NIL 2, characterized by the presence of keystone taxa such as Archangium (bacteria) and Trichoderma (fungi), coincided with high inter-module connectivity in response to elevated N levels.
+This can be attributed to a broader niche adaptation within NIL 2's rhizosphere and possible metabolic synergy within this microhabitat.
+BNI-NILs reduced N loss, yet the extent of reduction varied with genotype and management, underscoring the importance of genotype-specific approaches when integrating BNI into agroecosystems.

 Keywords: phenotype, nitrification, near-isogenic lines, biological nitrification inhibition, plant nitrogen uptake, plant-microbe association